 Kari, the model on these three photographs, was quite exhausted and wanted to go home.
 I myself was quite satisfied and we agreed to end the session.

 On the end of this shot, she had been wearing a ski mask, but we had been experimenting with all sorts of material.
 Her makeup was unusually thick and greasy, and at the moment she drew the mask over her head the eyelids got stuck with the fabric and she cried out in pain.

 It all happened so quickly that it was first when we were standing in the darkroom together, watching the picture slowly emerge on the paper, that we understood that it was this we had been working for.

-What others may understand … Hopefully there is someone out there who can appreciate the photographs and what we were trying to accomplish.
-Anyway, this is “After the Ball”.
+Hopefully, there is someone out there who can appreciate the photographs and what we were trying to accomplish.

 When I look back I think that the whole idea about masks had been better in a “Butoh” performance than independent graphic art.
 Anyway, I think that some of the pictures came out rather well.

 A rather strange thing happened when we were working with this idea.
 The session went over weeks with several models and during that period a robbery took place here in Bergen.
-Photos from the bank’s security cameras were released and in one of the picture I could see that the robber most certainly was a woman.
+Photos from the bank’s security cameras were released and in one of the pictures, I could see that the robber most certainly was a woman.